 KOR Max: KOR Max is a popular option that is a combination of at-home and in-office whitening.
-We use a 16% Carbamide Peroxide solution for 2 weeks and at the end of it, a single in-office session will be carried out using a 34% Hydremide Peroxide gel.
+We use a 16% Carbamide Peroxide solution for two weeks, and at the end of it, a single in-office session will be carried out using a 34% Hydremide Peroxide gel.
 It is the most preferred type of whitening for individuals with serious teeth discoloration issues.

 KOR Ultra: The procedure includes periodic visits to the dentist’s office for whitening sessions using 13% Hydremide Peroxide gel.
-In addition to this, you will have to carry out whitening at home for at least 3 to 4 weeks using 34% Hydremide peroxide gel, which is one of the strongest and most effective whitening gels we have.
+In addition to this, you will have to carry out whitening at home for some weeks using 34% Hydremide peroxide gel, which is one of the strongest and most effective whitening gels we have.